Astro Pages 404 After Deploy

 1. build.format doesn’t match the host’s trailing-slash behavior

-How to spot it: ls dist/ to see whether you got about.html or about/index.html, then compare against the URL the host is fetching.
+How to spot it: ls dist/ to see whether you got about.html or about/index.html, then compare against the URL the host is actually fetching.

 2. Trailing-slash redirect fights Astro’s routing

 How to spot it: curl -I https://yoursite.com/about and watch for 200, 301, or 404.
-Then curl -I the redirect target to see where you actually land.
+If you see a 301, follow it with curl -IL https://yoursite.com/about and check whether the final hop is 200 or 404.

-3. output: "server" but host expects static
+3. output: "server" but the host serves static only

-4. Missing SPA fallback / _redirects
+4. Missing SPA fallback (and the catch-all that breaks everything)

 5. Wrong base path